 Mentsuyu (めんつゆ), or sometimes called Tsuyu (つゆ), is a Japanese soup base used in soba and udon noodle dishes.
 It’s made from sake, mirin, soy sauce, kombu, and katsuobushi (dried bonito flakes).

-With umami-packed dashi in the mixture, we use Mentsuyu as a basic sauce or broth for many Japanese dishes such as hot and cold noodles.
+With umami-packed dashi in the mixture, we use it as a basic sauce or broth for many Japanese dishes such as hot and cold noodles.

-- Hot Noodle Soup – The Mentsuyu is diluted with water, heated up, then poured over boiled noodles to complete a noodle soup dish.
+- Hot Noodle Soup – Mentsuyu diluted with water, heated, then poured over boiled noodles to complete a noodle soup dish.
 This hot noodle soup broth is called Kaketsuyu (かけつゆ).

-- Cold Noodle Dipping Sauce – The Mentsuyu is diluted with water (or sometimes straight up), then serve with chilled noodles.
+- Cold Noodle Dipping Sauce – Mentsuyu diluted with water (or sometimes straight), then serve with chilled noodles.
 This dipping sauce is called Tsuketsuyu (つけつゆ).

 Different Types of Tsuyu つゆ

-At Japanese grocery stores, you will encounter many brands and types of Mentsuyu.
-All the bottles have the Japanese word “つゆ” (Tsuyu), short for Mentsuyu (めんつゆ).
+At Japanese grocery stores, you will encounter many brands and types.
+The bottles have the Japanese word “つゆ” (Tsuyu), short for Mentsuyu (めんつゆ).
 Here are some common Tsuyu you will see:

 - Straight (ストレート) – This type of Mentsuyu bottle has a label “ストレート” in Japanese and it does NOT require to dilute it with water.